qumulokmac/smb_bench/README.md

 	- Close and re-open the Cygwin window
 6. Install smb_bench on Maestro Windows Server
 	- You can `git clone` the [repo](https://github.com/qumulokmac/smb_bench), or just copy the files over manually from your desktop.
-7. Mount the share on Maestro Windows Server at A:\ for Administrative purposes
+7. Mount the share on Maestro Windows Server at A:\ for automation use in the scripts

 	`net use /persist:yes A: \\CLUSTER_IP_ADDRESS\YOURSHARENAME`